mlochbaum/BQN/doc/embed.md

     push(-2);   // [1,3,0,0]
     push(4);    // [5,4,3,0]

 Note that this program doesn't have any outer braces.
 It's only run once, and it initializes `i` and returns a function.
-Just putting braces around it wouldn't have any effect—it just changes it from a program that does something to a program that runs a block that does the same thing—but adding braces and using `𝕨` or `𝕩` inside them would turn it into a function that could be run multiple times to create different closures.
+Just putting braces around it wouldn't have any effect—it just changes it from a program that does something to a program that runs a block that does the same thing—but adding braces and using `𝕨` or `𝕩` inside would turn it into a function that could be run multiple times to create different closures.
 For example, `pushGen = bqn("{i←4⥊𝕩⋄{i+↩𝕩»i}}")` causes `pushGen(n)` to create a new closure with `i` initialized to `4⥊n`.

 The program also returns only one function, which can be limiting.
 But it's possible to get multiple closures out of the same program by returning a list of functions.
 For example, the following program defines three functions that manipulate a shared array in different ways.